Soro82/fantasy-football-quiz/README.md

   * I didn't know what to ask tutor support so I went through every function until I narrowed it down to two functions.
   * I contacted tutor support and they told me that I shouldn't put an event listener inside a function and to do what was done in the Love Maths project.
   * I tried to move it to the 'DOMContentLoaded'  function but it didn't work because I needed it to be called for each question.
   * I posted the bug on Slack and Craig Hudson_4P was able to help me solve the bug.
+(I had to remove this solution to fix the bug with the "Play Again" button below.)
   * It was counting the answer from the previous question also so I had to set the correct answer of the previous question to null.
   * It worked perfectly after that.
 * I had a bug with the "Play Again" button.